Lujain-M02/2023-GP1-6/README.md

 ![My Skills](https://skillicons.dev/icons?i=dart,flutter,gcp,firebase,flask,py)

 # Launching Instructions
-- Open 2023-GP1-6 repository on GitHub
+- Open 2023-GP1-6 repository on GitHub.
-- Click on the code button
+- Click on the code button.
-- Download .zip file
+- Download .zip file.
-- Unzip the file
+- Unzip the file.
-- Open Android Studio or Visual Studio Code
+- Open Android Studio or Visual Studio Code.
-- Click on File > Open > Location of the saved unzipped file then click on Ok
+- Click on File > Open > Location of the saved unzipped file then click on Ok.
-- Add a .env file in the assets folder and include the API keys for both Google and stability.ai, or contact the developer
+- Add a .env file in the assets folder and include the API keys for both Google and stability.ai, or contact the developer.
-- Turn on an Android Emulator or connect an android mobile to your computer using USB
+- Turn on an Android Emulator or connect an android mobile to your computer using USB.
-- Run Techقصـ application
+- Run Techقصـ application.

 # Repository Link
 https://github.com/Lujain-M02/2023-GP1-6